-The test flight of an Aermacchi MB-326KZ in Reggio Emilia near Bologna, Italy on Thursday, September 26th, 2019 marked the successful culmination to years of dedicated work involving countless thousands of hours.
-This 1970s-era single-seat ground-attack variant of the highly successful MB-326 trainer belongs to Renzo Catellani’s Volafenice flying collection.
+The test flight of an Aermacchi MB-326KZ in Reggio Emilia near Bologna, Italy on Thursday, September 26th, 2019 marked the successful culmination in years of dedicated work involving countless thousands of hours.
+This 1970s vintage, single-seat, ground-attack variant of the highly successful MB-326 trainer belongs to Renzo Catellani’s Volafenice flying collection.

-In reality, we should consider this MB-326K as a brand new aircraft, because although Aermacchi came close, they never actually completed her construction, nor flew the aircraft themselves.
-Interestingly, as the ‘KZ’ in her variant designator indicates, the airframe (construction number 6754 and military serial FG754) was originally ordered in the late 1970s as part of a contract for eleven of the type made by Zaire (now known as the Democratic Republic of the Congo).
-However, financial difficulties in Zaire led to this contract being cancelled part way through.
-For whatever reason, 6754, while mostly complete, was never fully assembled or delivered to another customer.
-She languished in covered storage for several decades before Volafenice acquired the essentially new airframe… likely making 6754 the lowest-time MB-326 in the world!
+In reality, we should consider this MB-326K a brand new aircraft, because although Aermacchi came close, they never actually completed her construction, nor flew the aircraft themselves.
+Interestingly, as the ‘KZ’ in her variant designator indicates, Aermacchi began building this airframe (c/n 6754, serial FG754) for the Zairean military.
+The type was already in service in that African nation, now known as the Democratic Republic of the Congo, and this aircraft was part of a supplemental contract for eleven more examples.
+However, Zaire underwent financial difficulties which ended up causing contract cancellation part way through the construction process.
+When this contract collapsed, Aermacchi had nearly completed 6754’s manufacture however, without another customer footing the bill, it was hard to justify her final assembly.
+As a result, she languished in covered storage for several decades before Volafenice acquired the essentially new airframe… likely making 6754 the lowest-time MB-326 in the world!

 The main data plate for Volafenice’s MB-326KD. (image via Daniele Mattiuzzo)